rob-luke/Neuroimaging.jl/docs/src/types.md

 Within the `NeuroimagingMeasurement` type a sub type is provided for each supported imaging modality (e.g., `EEG`).
 Within each imaging modality, types are provided to represent the experimental paradigm used to collect the data (e.g., `SSR` or `RestingStateEEG`).
-Additionaly a `General` type is provided for data that is collected using a paradigm not yet supported in _Neuroimaging.jl_ (e.g., `GeneralEEG`).
+Additionally a `General` type is provided for data that is collected using a paradigm not yet supported in _Neuroimaging.jl_ (e.g., `GeneralEEG`).
 This hierarchical structure allows for specific features to be added to  analysis procedures for specific experimental designs, while inheriting generic features and function from the parent types.
 For example, see the [Auditory Steady State Response Example](@ref) which uses the `SSR` type which is a sub type of `EEG`.